U.S. flag An official website of the United States government

 During the pandemic, international regulatory agencies facing travel restrictions have shared inspection information.
 As with other FDA components, CBER has provided and received a wealth of inspectional information to and from its confidential partners.
 The CBER International Affairs Team has facilitated inspection information exchange through daily coordination and communication with international partners.

-CBER participates in ongoing international pharmacovigilance efforts, including those organized by the International Coalition of Medicines Regulatory Authorities (ICMRA) and the World Health Organization (WHO).
+CBER participates in ongoing international pharmacovigilance efforts, including those organized by the International Coalition of Medicines Regulatory Authorities (ICMRA).
 CBER’s collaborations with ICMRA facilitate information exchange during the ongoing COVID-19 pandemic among global health regulatory authorities.
 Also, CBER facilitates important exchanges of information and views on the following ICMRA Working Groups: COVID-19 Working Group, Pregnancy and Lactation in COVID-19, COVID-19 Pharmacovigilance Network, Observational Studies and Real World Evidence.

 person in protective gear injecting a small globe